-Top EMS Game Changers – #7: Intraosseous access
+Top EMS Game Changers – #7: Intraosseous infusion

 2003 AHA guidelines noted IOs provide a favorable alternative to traditional IV techniques for fluid and medication administration